-- 7. In April 2006 the Item Club Spring forecast made an estimate of the impact of East European immigration on the economy.
+14 In April 2006 the Item Club Spring forecast made an estimate of the impact of East European immigration on the economy.
 The report assumed that 300,000 East European workers would arrive in the next three years adding 1% to the UK labour force.
 It remarked on their wide dispersal around the country and across a range of industries.
 The largest number are in administration, business and management which "certainly contradicts, the impression that workers come to the UK to take up low-skilled occupations.
-(In fact the Workers Registration Scheme shows that 80% of employed East Europeans are earning less than 6 and 95% are earning less than 8 an hour). - 8.
-According to the report, feeding these workforce numbers into the Treasury model indicates that, in the short run, "unemployment rises and capital intensity and labour productivity fall".
+(In fact the Workers Registration Scheme shows that 80% of employed East Europeans are earning less than 6 and 95% are earning less than 8 an hour).

+15 According to the report, feeding these workforce numbers into the Treasury model indicates that, in the short run, "unemployment rises and capital intensity and labour productivity fall".
 The most striking feature on the simulation is "the downward pressure the new workers exert on real wages which helps keep interest rates lower than would otherwise be the case.
 In terms of GDP, the outcome is that it takes six years before the addition reaches 0.8%.
-However, this prediction was based on the assumption that East European workers would earn, on average, the same as the host population.
-In fact, their earnings per head are just over half the UK average [7], so their contribution to GDP is more likely to be in the region of 0.4% to 0.5%. - 9.
-An extra 300,000 people adds 0.5% to the population.
-This excludes accompanying dependants who add at least 17% to the migrant population [8].
-UK-born dependants and dependants who later join migrants already established in the UK are additional to this.
-The total addition to the population is therefore likely to be in the region of 0.6% to 0.7% of the population and the impact of A8 migration on the UKs GDP per head will be significantly negative.
+However, this prediction was based on the assumption that East European workers would earn, on average [viii], the same as the host population.
+In fact, their earnings per head are just over half the UK average, so their contribution to GDP is more likely to be in the region of 0.4% to 0.5%.

+16 An extra 300,000 people adds 0.5% to the population.
+This excludes accompanying dependants.
+The NIER data referred to in paragraph 9 shows that in 2004-5 there were 200,000 A8 migrants of whom 142,000 were working age employed.
+The non-workers therefore add about 40% to the working population.
+The total addition to the population is therefore likely to be in the region of 0.7% of the population and the impact of A8 migration on the UKs GDP per head will be significantly negative.